jonnor/datascience-master/tip360/braindump.md

 The World Health Organisation (WHO) advises that patients shouldn’t be exposed to noise louder than 35 decibels Researchers from King’s College London say noise levels in intensive care – where the most vulnerable patients are looked after – regularly exceed 100 decibels.

-### Data representations
-Raw audio.
-Features for machine learning.
-Convolutional Neural Networks
-melspectogram

-Can mel-scaled spectrograms be used as 'raw' data format?
-Requirements:
-- Learn-able.
-Can be used to train strong methods.
-- Annotate-able.
-Can be labeled by humans to establish ground truth.
-Transform back to audio for listening?
-- Adaptable, can be used for other purposes than originally intended.
-Ex.
-From birdsong presence detection to bird species classification Can be used to develop stronger systems as state of art improves, or constraints are relaxed.
-- General-purpose.
-Can be used across a wide range of problems.
-Bioacoustics, ecoacoustics, industrial monitoring, security

-### Data

-Summary/presentation statistics:

-- N/percentage days above threshold (per year,month)
-- Histogram of noise values.
-Per day obervations
-- Average/median noise over course of a day.
-Per-hour bins

 ### Energy source